-*************NEWS: With much sadness, we lost Aruba to kidding.
+*******NEWS: With much sadness, we lost Aruba in Dec.
+2013 after kidding.
 She had triplets and tore her uterus.
 The buckling didn't make it but the 2 doelings did.
-Boots is nursing one and Honey is nursing the other.
+Boots nursed them and they are now weaned.
 These 2 doelings will NOT be 4 sale.

 Look down below for links for other M-Alpine breeders.
 At the bottom of this page you'll find Loma Verde in Oklahoma.
 Also, the link to MDGA and TMGR, 2 of the mini dairy goat registries.

 Sarabi and her last kid 1/2008 at 13 years old.

 We are Jehovah's Witnesses so I have put a few of our favorite Scriptures here as we are to take care of His animals.

 Proverbs 27:27 And there is a sufficiency of goats’ milk for your food, for the food of your household, and the means of life for your girls.

 Revelation 21:4 And He will wipe out every tear from their eyes, and death will be no more, neither will mourning nor outcry nor pain be anymore.
 The former things have passed away.”

 The herd of 2013 from the left: Montego Bay, Aruba with her hind facing, Boots scratching with Country Queen behind the log, Chianti center with the white band, top of logs is Solid Gold, behind him on his right is Jetta, front: Sungau is Honey, other side of log from Honey is her daughter Chardonnay, other side of Chardonnay is Silly.
 Bama is in front of Silly but on the other side of the log, doe looking to the left is a standard Alpine, Ava, right of Ava is Esther and to her right is Mercedes.
 Great Pyrenees is Roo.